tapiwamla/nextcode/README.md

 6. **Open the application:**
    - Once the application is running, open your web browser and go to [http://localhost:3000](http://localhost:3000).

-Thank you for your interest in Collabor8! 🚀
+Thank you for your interest in NeXTCODE! 🚀